Emergent Elasticity and Quasiconformal Flow in Active Solids: Discussion

-\paragraph*{Tissues on curved and dynamic surfaces.} For simplicity, the present manuscript considers a tissue embedded in the plane.
-However, the geometric nature of the theory implies that it easily generalizes to tissues on curved surfaces, such as the ellipsoidal blastoderm of the \emph{Drosophila}.
+\paragraph*{Tissues on curved, topologically non-trivial, and dynamic surfaces.} For simplicity, the present manuscript considers a tissue patch with a disk topology, embedded in the plane.
+If the tissue topology is non-trivial, new geometric modes and invariants appear.
+For example, on an annulus, there is a curl-free vector field that cannot be written as a potential gradient~\cite{Lee2012}, and the annulus' ``aspect ratio'' is conformally invariant~\cite{Ahlfors1966}.
+Due to the important role of curl-free and conformal modes in our theory, this may have interesting physical consequences to be explored in future work.
+The geometric nature of the theory implies that it generalizes easily to tissues on curved surfaces, such as the ellipsoidal blastoderm of the \emph{Drosophila}.
 To this end, the Euclidean metric $\delta_{\alpha\beta}$ in Eq.~\eqref{eq:g-isothermal} must be replaced by the metric of the curved physical space.
 This is most conveniently done by parameterizing physical space with (yet another set of) isothermal coordinates.
 The reference configuration $z(\xi,\bar\xi)$ is found as a conformal map between two curved surfaces -- the tension- and physical manifold -- and the mechanics is controlled by their \emph{relative} geometry -- e.g., the difference of Gaussian curvatures in Eq.~\eqref{eq:Gaussian_curvature}.

 In the above setting, the cells are still constrained to lie on a fixed (albeit curved) physical surface.
 More generally, one can consider tissues that form dynamic surfaces, embedded in three-dimensional space.
 One must additionally account for normal force balance, which couples in-plane stress and extrinsic physical curvature to normal pressure gradients~\cite{Landau.Lifshitz1986}.
 This generalization is required in situations where in-plane contractility drives three-dimensional shape change of tissue sheets, e.g., during visceral organ morphogenesis~\cite{Mitchell.etal2022b}.